 The only matters of relevance to this proposal are migratory species, threatened species and communities and national heritage places.
-North Head is on the National Heritage List as of 12 May 2006; however, the listing does not include this part of North Head.
+North Head was placed on the National Heritage List on12 May 2006; however, the listing does not include this part of North Head.
 This Endangered Bandicoot Population is not listed in this Act.
 The relevant matters of National Environmental Significance have been considered.
 This proposal is not considered likely to have an impact on any matter of National Environmental Significance and referral is not required.

-6 Conclusions
+5 Conclusions

-The site survey found evidence of the Long-nosed Bandicoot using the sites front garden.
-It is likely that bandicoots use this and adjacent properties and nearby bushland areas for foraging and probably resting and breeding.
-Long-nosed Bandicoot have been recorded regularly in the locality.

-No evidence was found of any other Threatened Species, Populations or Endangered Ecological Communities utilising this property.

-Other fauna that are likely to use the site include possums, Rainbow Lorikeets, Noisy Miners, Garden Skinks and Brush Turkeys, Crested Pigeon, Grey-headed Flying-fox and Eastern Water Dragons.

-The site currently contains 112 m2 of bandicoot foraging habitat (approximately 15% of the site) in the lawn and garden areas at the front and rear of the site.
-The proposal will result no change of foraging habitat within the property.
-There will also be no temporary (during construction) change to foraging habitat.

-The proposal will not change access for Bandicoots.
-There is no proposed landscaping or changes to gates and boundary fences.

-Assessment of potential impacts to Threatened entities in accordance with Section 7.3 of the NSW Biodiversity Conservation Act (i.e. the threatened species "test of significance") was carried out and the development is was found unlikely to have a significant impact on the conservation of the endangered bandicoot population or any Threatened Population, Species or Ecological Community.

-The proposal does not meet the BC Act Threshold Test.

-Further assessment of the impact of this proposal in the form of a Biodiversity Development Assessment Report (BDAR) not recommended in relation to this development application at this site.

-The ecological impact is not considered an unacceptable impact under section 4.15 (79C(b)) of the Environmental Planning and Assessment Act 1979 or a significant impact under Section 7.3 of the Biodiversity Conservation Act 2016.
+- The site surveys found evidence of the Long-nosed Bandicoot species using the site.
+It is likely that bandicoots use this site and adjacent properties and nearby bushland areas for foraging and probably resting and breeding.
+Long-nosed Bandicoot have been recorded regularly in the locality. - No evidence was found of any other Threatened Species, Populations or Endangered Ecological Communities utilising this property.
+The proposed development will result in no overall change in Bandicoot foraging habitat area. - The site currently contains bandicoot foraging habitat in the landscaped area at the rear (lower end) of the site.
+It is not likely that the new proposal will remove any more habitat than the existing approved plans.
+There will also be no additional temporary change to foraging habitat during construction. - Assessment of potential impacts to Threatened entities in accordance with Section 7.3 of the NSW Biodiversity Conservation Act (i.e. the threatened species "test of significance") was carried out and the development was found unlikely to have a significant impact of this proposal in the form of a Biodiversity Development Assessment Report (BDAR) is not recommended in relation to this development application at this site. - The ecological impact is not considered an unacceptable impact under section 4.15 (79C(b)) of the Environmental Planning and Assessment Act 1979 or a significant impact under Section 7.3 of the Biodiversity Conservation Act 2016. - The proposal will not have a significant impact to terrestrial biodiversity and meets the requirements of: Manly LEP Clause 6.5 (Terrestrial Biodiversity) Manly DCP Clause 5.3.2.1

-The proposal will not have a significant impact to terrestrial biodiversity and meets the requirements of: Manly LEP Clause 6.5 (Terrestrial Biodiversity) - Manly DCP Clause 5.3.2.1 (Threatened Species and Critical Habitat Lands) - Manly DCP Clause Manly DCP Clause 3.3.1.iv) (Landscaping in Bandicoot Habitat).
+(Threatened Species and Critical Habitat Lands) - Manly DCP Clause Manly DCP Clause 3.3.1.iv) (Landscaping in Bandicoot Habitat).

-The submitted Landscape Plan includes appropriate landscaping and maintains access for bandicoots.
-The proposal is considered to compy with the DCP controls.

-It is recommend that the ameliorative conditions and management recommendations in this report be followed to limit disturbance during construction and to further reduce the impact of the proposal on potential bandicoot habitat and access.
+- The submitted Landscape Plan includes appropriate landscaping and maintains access for bandicoots.
+The proposal is considered to comply with the DCP controls. - It is recommended that the ameliorative conditions and management recommendations in this report be followed to limit disturbance during construction and to further reduce the impact of the proposal on potential bandicoot habitat and access.